The formation of a nuclear-spin dark state in silicon: Introduction

 \section{Introduction}

 Nuclear spins are abundant in condensed matter systems, and the ability to manipulate large ensembles of nuclear spins has led to many technological advances.
 Nuclear magnetic resonance, for example, has profoundly shaped science and medicine.
 In the quantum realm, nuclear spin ensembles often create decoherence for semiconductor qubits based on electron spins, and the ability to precisely control these nuclei would be beneficial for applications like quantum computing.
 Indeed, many ideas from nuclear magnetic resonance have been employed to mitigate this decoherence.
 One such approach, dynamic nuclear polarization (DNP), aims to suppress fluctuations in nuclear spin ensembles by fully polarizing the nuclei.
 Platforms including bulk solids~\cite{jacquinot1974polarization, maly2008dynamic}, gate-defined quantum dots~\cite{ono2004,Petta2008,Foletti2009}, and self-assembled quantum dots~\cite{chekhovich2017measurement,millington2024approaching} all offer routes to DNP, but achieving full polarization remains a challenge.
 Significant theoretical research has focused on understanding why this is the case.
-Multiple lines of research have predicted that a collective nuclear-spin dark state, which does not interact with electron spins, should emerge during DNP~ \cite{Imamoglu2003,Taylor2003,Brataas2011,brataas2012dynamical,Brataas2014,Gullans2010,Gullans2013,rudner2010phase}.
+Multiple lines of research have predicted that a collective nuclear-spin dark state, which has suppressed hyperfine coupling to the electrons, should emerge during DNP~ \cite{Imamoglu2003,Taylor2003,Brataas2011,brataas2012dynamical,Brataas2014,Gullans2010,Gullans2013,rudner2010phase}.
 Understanding the nuclear-spin dark state is crucial to improving DNP, and the dark state is also predicted to be an excellent quantum memory and resource for quantum sensing~\cite{Taylor2003,Taylor2003b,Zaporski2023}.

 Despite the importance of the nuclear-spin dark state, only indirect evidence for its existence exists.
 Data from reconstructed spin states in self-assembled quantum dots are consistent with predicted dark-state properties~\cite{Gangloff2021}, and measurements of hole-spin polarization recovery in lead-halide perovskite materials have suggested the presence of the dark state~\cite{Kirstein2023}.
 A direct confirmation of the nuclear-spin dark state and tests of its properties would serve as important verifications for these predictions and point the way to harnessing this exotic state for various applications.